-Livable homes include key easy living features that make them easier and safer to use for all occupants including: people with disability, ageing Australians, people with temporary injuries, and families with young children.
+Livable homes include key easy living features that make them easier and safer to use for all occupants including people with disability, aging Australians, people with temporary injuries, and families with young children.

-- be capable of easy and cost-effective adaptation, and
+- capable of easy and cost-effective adaptation, and

-- be responsive to the changing needs of home occupants.
+- responsive to the changing needs of home occupants.

 Livable homes enhance the quality of life of all occupants at all stages of their life.

 What are the benefits of a livable designed home?

 All Australians benefit from homes designed with comfort, safety, and ease of access as core design features.
 These features make the home easier for parents to man oeuvre prams, easier to carry the shopping into the house, easier for people with a disability or temporary injury to get around and easier to move furniture.

 These same features enable key living spaces to be more easily and cost-effectively.
 Thus, these can be adapted in meeting the changing needs and abilities of home occupants, such as ageing baby boomers and people who have or acquire a disability.

 Mainstream adoption of key livability features into new housing makes sense for several reasons: